 As we become increasingly busier, the time to cook becomes slimmer and slimmer, yet we become bigger and bigger if we don’t make sure to feed our bodies the right nutrients.
 That said, individuals are always looking for healthy food options that are already prepared.
 Setting up a service that caters to health-conscious individuals, or perhaps vegan or vegetarians (niche markets), can be profitable if you know how to market the services.

 Keep reading: How to Start a Food Business from Home

 21. Auto Repair and Auto Leasing

 Car emergencies happen 24/7: oil needs changing, headlights go out, you get a flat tire, you name it.
-Reportedly, auto repair companies made big bucks in 2017.
+Reportedly, auto repair companies made big bucks in 2019, according to National Business Capital & Services.
 On the other hand, with the rise of ride-sharing companies like Uber and Lyft, consumers are more hesitant to buy cars.
-Although it was down by 2.4% net profit, the automotive industry still made the Entrepreneurs 2017 list, making it one of the most profitable businesses.
+This doesn’t necessarily affect the auto repair services industry in a negative way since older cards in households need more maintenance and repairs than brand-new automobiles.

 22. Travel Agency

 This is probably one of the easiest industries to get into.
 Not a lot of investment is required.
 It’s a great business opportunity to help people get their plane tickets, or arrange for other transportation options, hotel reservations, tours and much more.
 By tying up with a host agency, you could open up a home-based travel agency.
 It’s advisable that you obtain your IATA (International Air Transport Association) and your ARC (Airlines Reporting Corporation) numbers.
 These numbers allow you to issue air tickets while earning a commission.